uptonking/note4yaoo/web-components-blog.md

   - The new `getInnerHTML()` method works like `.innerHTML`, but provides an option to control whether shadow roots should be included in the returned HTML
 - Components built using Custom Elements get automatically upgraded from static HTML.
   - With the introduction of Declarative Shadow DOM, it's now possible for a Custom Element to have a shadow root before it gets upgraded.

+- Turns out Shadow DOM speeds up style recalculation
+  - But only if selectors are more complex than IDs or classes.
+(Which means it’s probably not going to help much a typical web app.
+Pity!)
 # [Why I don't use web components_201906](https://dev.to/richharris/why-i-don-t-use-web-components-2cia)
 - 仅供参考，标准及实现都已更新，文章中提到的部分问题已解决了